Xvyce/bulletproofpancake/README.md

 # Check out the games I've made!
 ## Flashback
 [<img align="left" src = "https://raw.githubusercontent.com/bulletproofpancake/Flashback/master/game/images/Characters/anna/anna%20smile.png?token=ANW3CEVDSSWTARQGFUZLAI3BAFLY2" width=200>](https://bulletproofpancake.itch.io/flashback)
-### Flashback takes place in a world where you can always be with the people you love, even when they're gone, virtually.
+### Flashback is a story that takes place in a world where you can always be with the people you love, even when they're gone, virtually.
 ##### Characters were made using this [Picrew](https://picrew.me/image_maker/268253) by [k](https://twitter.com/1w1_y)